Xerbo/aptdec/README.md

 Currently there are 3 available enhancements:

- - `c` for contrast equalise, on by default
+ - `c` for calibration, on by default
  - `t` for crop telemetry, on by default, only has effects on raw images
  - `h` for histogram equalise, make the darkest color black and the brightest white